Driving after an MOT test failure

 Can I take my vehicle in for its annual MOT earlier than the required date?

-It’s recommended that you book your car in for its MOT up to a month ahead of its expiry date – check your MOT certificate if you are unsure of when this is.
+It’s recommended that you book your car in for its MOT up to a month ahead of its expiry date – check your MOT status if you are unsure of when this is.
 This means that if your car fails its test, you still have time to make the necessary repairs before it runs out so you can keep the same renewal date.

 If your vehicle needs to be booked in for its annual MOT test, or it has failed its MOT and requires some repairs, don’t hesitate to get in touch with the experts at Mr Tyre today.
 We provide an honest, transparent MOT testing service which will ensure you stay safe on the roads.
 Simply contact us today to arrange an appointment or find out more.